cohesity/cohesity-powershell-module/docs/cmdlets-reference/get-cohesityvm.md

 ```

 ### -Protected

-Limit the returned VMs to those that have been protected by a Protection Job.
+Limit the returned VMs to those that have been protected by a protection job.
 By default, both protected and unprotected VMs are returned.

 ```yaml
 Type: SwitchParameter